ibm-cloud-docs/openwhisk/pkg_watson_assistant.md

 ## Using the {{site.data.keyword.conversationshort}} package
 {: #usage_conversation}

-To use the actions in this package, run commands in the following format:
+To use the actions in this package, run commands in the following format.

 ```
 ibmcloud fn action invoke assistant-v1/<action_name> -b -p <param name> <param>
 ```
 {: pre}

-All actions will require a version parameter in the format YYYY-MM-DD.
+All actions require a version parameter in the format YYYY-MM-DD.
 When the API is changed in a backwards-incompatible way, a new version date is released.
-See more details in the [API reference](https://www.ibm.com/watson/developercloud/assistant/api/v1/curl.html#versioning).
+For more information, see the [API reference](https://www.ibm.com/watson/developercloud/assistant/api/v1/curl.html#versioning).

 This package's functions use the current version of Watson Assistant, 2018-07-10.
 Try out the `list-workspaces` action.
 ```